Buraq: Etymology

-1539-43 illustration of the Mi'raj from the Khamsa, probably created by the court painter Sultan Muhammad, showing Chinese-influenced clouds and angels.
+1539-43 illustration of the Mi'raj from the Khamsa, likely created by the court painter Sultan Muhammad, showing Chinese-influenced clouds and angels.
 This version was created for the Persian Shah Tahmasp I.

 The Encyclopaedia of Islam, referring to the writings of Al-Damiri (d.1405), considers al-burāq to be a derivative and adjective of برق barq "lightning/emitted lightning" or various general meanings stemming from the verb: "to beam, flash, gleam, glimmer, glisten, glitter, radiate, shimmer, shine, sparkle, twinkle".
 The name is thought to refer to the creature's lightning-like speed.
 According to Encyclopædia Iranica, "Boraq" is the Arabized form of "Middle Persian *barāg or *bārag, 'a riding beast, mount' (New Pers. bāra)".
 According to Emran El-Badawi, the word can be etymologically associated both with a "riding animal" and the "morning star".

 Journey to the Seventh Heaven

 According to Islamic tradition, the Night Journey took place in 621 CE - ten years after Muhammad announced his prophethood.
 Muhammad had been in Mecca at the home of his cousin, Fakhitah bint Abi Talib, when he went to the Masjid al-Haram.
 While he was resting at the Kaaba, the Archangel Jibrīl (Gabriel) appeared to him bringing the Buraq, which carried Muhammad, in the archangel's company, to al-masjid al-aqṣá ("the furthest mosque") - traditionally held to be at the Temple Mount in Jerusalem and identified with the al-Aqsa Mosque.

 After reaching Jerusalem, Muhammad descended from the Buraq and prayed on the site of the Temple.
 He mounted the Buraq again as the creature ascended to the seven heavens, where he successively met Adam, Jesus and his cousin John, Enoch, Aaron, Moses, and Abraham one by one until he reached the throne of God.
 God communicated with him, giving him words and instructions, and most importantly the commandment to Muslims to offer prayers, initially fifty times a day.
-At the urging of Moses, Muhammad returned to God several times before eventually reducing the number of prayer-sessions to five.